Ty Montgomery: 2016

 For the first four games of the 2016 season, Montgomery saw only 17 snaps on offense and was held to zero catches.
 However, in a Week 6 game against the Dallas Cowboys he began seeing time in the backfield due to injuries to running backs Eddie Lacy and James Starks.
 He finished the game with 10 receptions for 98 yards in the Packers' 30–16 loss.
 In the next game, Montgomery had another 10-catch performance and rushed for 60 yards on nine carries against the Chicago Bears.
 After having little playing time as a running back due to a sickle-cell trait, head coach Mike McCarthy declared Montgomery a running back on December 13, 2016.
-In the following week's game against the Bears, Montgomery recorded career highs in carries (16) and yards (162).
+In the following week's game against the Bears, Montgomery recorded career highs in carries (16) and yards (162) along with two touchdowns.
 He also then passed Aaron Rodgers as the team's leading rusher for the 2016 season.
 He finished the 2016 season with 457 rushing yards, three rushing touchdowns, 44 receptions, and 348 receiving yards.

 2017

 On September 10, 2017, in the season opener against the Seattle Seahawks, Montgomery had 19 carries for 54 yards, which included a six-yard rushing touchdown, in the 17–9 victory.
 In the next game, a 34–23 loss to the Atlanta Falcons, he had 10 rushes for 35 yards and a rushing touchdown to go along with six receptions for 75 yards and a receiving touchdown.
-The receiving touchdown was Aaron Rodgers's 300th career touchdown pass.
-Montgomery broke his ribs during Week 4 against the Chicago Bears, an eventual 35–14 Packer victory, and missed the next game at the Dallas Cowboys, a 35–31 Packer victory.
+The receiving touchdown was Aaron Rodgers' 300th career touchdown pass.
+Montgomery broke his ribs during Week 4 against the Chicago Bears, an eventual 35–14 Packer victory, and missed the next game at the Cowboys, a 35–31 Packer victory.
 He returned for the 23–10 loss at the Minnesota Vikings, but was the backup to emerging rookie running back Aaron Jones.
 After Jones went down with a knee injury in Week 10 at the Bears, Montgomery came in and had a 37-yard rushing touchdown, but left the game after re-injuring his ribs.
 After missing the next two games, he was placed on injured reserve on December 1, 2017, after undergoing season-ending surgery for an apparent wrist injury.
 He finished the 2017 season with 273 rushing yards, three rushing touchdowns, 23 receptions, 173 receiving yards, and a receiving touchdown.